romaonthego/RETableViewManager/README.md

 - (void)cellWillAppear;
 ```

-`cellWillAppear` is great place to assign values to labels (from your custom item), adjust colors, etc.
+`cellWillAppear` is a great place to assign values to labels (from your custom item), adjust colors, etc.

 Quick example: